schollz/gojot/README.md

 Cache is updated on two conditions:

-1. The branches listed by `git branch --list` contain branches that do not exist in cache.
-In this case, that branch is investigated to see which documents there are, and then adds them to the cache respectively.
+1. Any branch is added/deleted should be updated in cache.
-2.
+2. Any branch which has a different commit should be updated in the cache.

 ## Deletion